 - Hours/towers/flowers.
 The repetition’s decreasing, the diphthong has changed, but the rhymes are as close as ever.
 Make sure you sing the er sound in each word as a relaxed schwa.
 In fact, all the rhymes of In a Broken Dream are easy, open sounds.
 For contrast with the payoff.

 - The payoff arrives in the chorus, with the brittle sound of broken.
 After far/scar and are, with their open-mouthed, relaxed rhymes, broken, with its sudden snap of a k, feels even more broken.

 - Rod adds extra energy to broken by pronouncing it in an unusual way.
 He slightly rolls the r, which shortens the o vowel.
 Just enough to make you notice.
 His pronunciation of broken is emphatic and poetic.

-So he links broken and dreams, rolling the words together into one.
+Billie Joe links broken and dreams, rolling the words together.
 The plural ‘s’ isn’t strong enough on its own.
-Rod, on the other hand, wants you to think of the pain of one dream, his dream, being broken.
+Rod, on the other hand, wants you to feel the pain of just one dream, his dream, being broken.
 He separates broken and dream.
-It’s subtle, but powerful.
+It’s a subtle, but powerful choice.